pmfx/CategorizedTabs/README.md

 5 Set Plugin-Configuration to

-&move_tv = Tab TV;list;true,false;true;desc;Transform Tv-section to a tab.
-&move_content = Tab Content;list;true,false;false;desc;Transform Content-section to a tab.
-&use_cm = Categories Manager in use;list;true,false;false;desc;The categories could displayed by a ordered ranking.
-If true and the Categories Manager is not installed, an error will occur.
+&move_tv = TV tab;list;true,false;false;desc;Transform Tv-section to a tab. &move_content = Content tab;list;true,false;false;desc;Transform Content-section to a tab. &use_cm = Order tabs by category rank;list;true,false;false;desc;If you are using MODX older than 1.2 you will need to install CategoriesManager module https://github.com/pmfx/CategoriesManager to use it, or an error will occur.
+NOTE: Since MODX 1.2 there is no need to install module as it is built-in into system.

 Note: